BrunoMeyer/gene-selection/README.md

-# Gene Selection to Classification with Machine Learning Techniques
+# Gene Selection with Machine Learning Techniques
 This project is an model to compare differents methods of feature selection in the context of microarray gene expression